miladyboy/wingman/tasks/Tasks.md

 To-Do (Rest)
+[ ] Make session management optional through a "Remember Me" Toggle.
-[ ] Agregar para que recuerde tu sesion opcionalmente [ ] Agregar Dark/Light theme
+[ ] Agregar Dark/Light theme
 [ ] Save memories based on what it sees in photos or what I say.
 (Hard) [ ] Upload user chats to mimic their style.
 (Mid)
 [ ] Build a React Native app for mobile.
 (Hard)
 [ ] If I'm uploading Tinder photos, extract and save tags/info from the description and profile.
-[ ] Agregar un favicon
 [ ] Setup CI environment
 [ ] Make image work with cmd + v (small)
 [ ] The bot seems to lose track of things as the conversation grows.
 Improve.
 (Hard)(Important)